bob3000/kubernetes-workshop/README2.md

 These are some notes which will be displayed as information to the user after the belonging Chart was installed.
-Templating is possible inside here so you can provide concrete instructions to the user about further steps to be undertaken with for instance correctly generated URLs tailored to the very system where the Chart was just deployed.
+Templating is possible inside here so you can provide concrete instructions to the user about further steps to be undertaken with for instance correctly templated URLs tailored to the very system where the Chart was just deployed.

 #### The `values.yaml` files